PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 It doesn't matter, though, because for code completion you don't *need* a bleeding-edge model.
 You need a tool that's fast, adaptable, with good UI and good-enough results.

 This is a playground where open source tends to dominate.
-And for fast experimentation, the small size of open-source model is actually a benefit, not a handicap.
+And for fast experimentation, the small size of open-source models is actually a benefit, not a handicap.
 So I wouldn't be surprised if two or three years from now a new code assistant had made Copilot obsolete, the same way Stable Diffusion made everyone forget about Dall-E.

 In the meantime, if any Microsoft executives happen to be reading this, here are my recommendations:

 - Acknowledge the distrust your actions have created.
 An apology is probably too much to ask, especially given the current court cases surrounding AI, but at least admit you could have handled things in a more cooperative way.
 - Announce a new open-source code model trained on a corpus of projects on an opt-in basis.
 No, MIT licence isn't enough.
 - Give project owners incentives to opt-in.
 (Doesn't need to be financial incentives.
 You don't need everybody, just a lot of projects.)
+- As a sign that you're confident the model isn't going to regurgitate existing code, train the model on your own code as well.
+It's kind of hard to argue that AI training doesn't hurt hurt intellectual property if you're not willing to put your own IP on the line.
 - Build B2B offerings for companies who want to sell their Copilot alternative on the cloud.
 If a company like Replit already has a trained model, you might as well get them to run it on Azure.
-Provide a vertically integrated API so that they only have to give you the model weights, and they get access to an API endpoint that the VsCode copilot extension can connect to.
+Provide a vertically integrated API so that they only have to give you the model weights, and they get access to an API endpoint that the VsCode Copilot extension can connect to.

 Oh, and if you happen to be looking for a new CEO, feel free to send me an email.

 To anyone else: it's a pretty exciting time for sure, and a pretty scary one as well.
 A lot of the developments I've mentioned happened in the last two months.
 I have *no idea* where the ecosystem will be in two years.

 For now, I guess we should just stay informed, and use the shiny new tools as they come out.